 The Searcy County Sheriff's Department said some residents in the small north Arkansas town of Leslie were evacuated because of flooding and the threat of mudslides.
 Workers were sandbagging in places to keep flood waters at bay.
 U.S. Highway 65 was covered with water in places.
 Travelers were asked to stay off the roads.

 "It's just getting worse," sheriff's dispatcher Nola Massey said.
-"We're just trying to get everybody to stay home and not get out in it."
+"We're just trying to get everybody to stay home and not get

 Schools in Norfork closed at 9:15 a.m. because of flooding.
 Marshall schools were closed because of high water, and the Buffalo National River in north Arkansas was closed to recreational users.
 About 1,000 customers of Entergy Arkansas lost power as tornado sirens blared in parts of central Arkansas, including Little Rock.